kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Spent most of the day rushing my Wordpress wireframes, but managed to squeeze in time to complete of the Responsive web projects : A Survey form!
 Had some trouble aligning radio buttons/checkboxes with their labels, but all's good with some help from `<li>`.
 It's been sometime since I just worked on HTML and CSS, so simple but great refresher.

 **Link to work:**

+### Day 38: 30th October Tuesday, 2018

+**Today's Progress:** Freecodecamp, TicTacToe

+**Thoughts:** Wanted to continue with the next FCC project, a landing page, but it required flexbox, so I'm gonna learn that and do the project together another time.
+Done setting up ranking board for TicTacToe, Allowed player to edit their name (so that they can save their score under their name), and added a button to reset the rankings.

+**Link to work:**